shuwenYuan3000/Noah-s-Ark/README.md

 *Then smiled the greedy.*

-**Now the game starts:**
+Now the game starts:

 Here comes your first opponent, standing in front of you.
 He is wearing a blue hat, looks kind and cooperative.
 From his eyes, you can see panic and fear, which reveals the same kind of desire for survival as yours.
-You need to play with him for five rounds.
+You need to play with him for 5 rounds.
 Should you cooperate so that both of you can safely get 10 coins?
 But will he do the same?
 Or should you cheat him to gain some more?

-Regardless of your choices and outcomes, there are four more opponents waiting for you.
-You need to play five rounds with each of them.
+Regardless of your choices and outcomes, there are four more opponents and 20 rounds waiting for you.
 You will get a description of their appearance, and perhaps you can obtain some information and make the right choice.

 Can you get enough coins and survive the trip?